togethercca/togethercca.github.io/_pages/endCustomerApi.md

 - `frontendName`: a friendly name used in email templates sent to customers.
 - `baseUrl`: the baseurl of the frontend.
 - `activationUrl`: A url-template containing a token `{activationToken}` that will be replaced with the activation token for the UserActivation process.
+- `testloginUrl`: A url-template containing a token `{token}` and a number `{validTime}`  which will be replaced with the token for the TestLogin process and a number defining how long the token is valid.

+The property `requireTwoFactor` defines whether the users need a second factor for logging in.

 The element `schadenmeldungEmail` enables and configures the claims process.
 The `defaultRecipient` email address will receives schadenmeldung emails for customers for whom the `betreuer` is not set,